05 Feb ARE YOU A NEW 21ST CENTURY PRINCIPAL?

 Woo Hoo you’ve just accepted a new position as a 21st Century Principal.
 You’re excited, super enthusiastic and bounding with innovative ideas but …

 … every now and then you feel just a little bit anxious too.

 How do I know?

 Because I’ve just accepted a new Head of School position and that’s exactly how I feel.
-Actually, I’m pretty sure that’s how many other new principals and heads of school feel, so you’re certainly not on your own.
+Actually, I’m pretty sure that’s how many other new principals and heads of school feel, regardless of whether it’s a principalship of a small primary school or international school leadership after completing an international education masters degree, so you’re certainly not on your own.